fbpx Housing FAQ | University of West Alabama Skip to main content

 May I bring a refrigerator?

-Compact refrigerators (4.0 cubic feet or smaller) are permitted at Gilbert, Selden, and Reed Halls ONLY.
-Refrigerators should be energy efficient and must not use more than 350 kilowatt-hours per year (KWH/year).
+Compact refrigerators (4.0 cubic feet or smaller) are permitted at Gilbert, Selden and Reed Halls ONLY.
+Refrigerators should be energy efficient and not use more than 350 kilowatt-hours per year (KWH/year).
 For space reasons, it is recommended that each pair of roommates share one refrigerator instead of having two refrigerators in the room.
 In Gilbert Hall, there is a designated space under the kitchen counter that has been designed to accommodate one compact refrigerator.
-The dimensions of the space are 34 inches high, 24 inches wide, and 26 inches deep.
+The dimensions of the space are 34″ high, 24″ wide and 26″ deep.

-Patterson, Stickney, and Hoover residents are not permitted to bring refrigerators since refrigerators are provided.
+Note: Patterson, Stickney and Hoover residents are not permitted to bring refrigerators since refrigerators are provided.

 What size sheets fit the beds on campus?